 So now we know that heroin causes dependence.
 Withdrawals include anxiety, depression, muscle pain, excessive sweating, and runny nose.
 You’ll also suffer severe stomach cramps as well as nausea and vomiting.

 Heroin withdrawals are always unpleasant.
 However, they can also be deadly.
 In fact, according to a 2016 study in the Journal of the Society of the Study of Addiction, there are cases of fatal heroin withdrawals.
 These are usually due to severe dehydration.

-That means that it’s best to go through a medical detox.
+That means that it’s best to go through heroin withdrawal in a medical detox treatment center.
 That way you can be under the care of medical professionals.
 It’s not necessary to tough it out and kick the habit cold-turkey.
 In fact, there is no evidence to suggest that a “tough love” approach helps in heroin withdrawal and addiction.
 Plus, there are also medications that you can be prescribed to decrease symptoms and cravings.
 These include methadone and buprenorphine (Suboxone).
-This is also referred to as medication-assisted treatment (MAT).
+This is also referred to as heroin medication-assisted treatment (MAT).

 4) Smoking or snorting is safer than shooting up

 This is a common misconception.
 It’s true that using needles to shoot up is very common.
 That’s because it’s the most cost-effective way to take the drug.
 But it’s a very dangerous method and the risk of overdose is very high.

 However, you can also snort or smoke the drug.
 Let’s take a moment to go over the types of heroin:

 - Powder - This can also be known as “China White” or “Number 4”.
 It’s usually a white, off-white, or light brown powder.
 This form is most frequently available in the Midwest and East Coast.